 We’re at the time of year when I find myself on the sidelines at my high school alma mater, watching my eldest daughter’s high school games with camera in hand.
 Shooting high school games often is an exercise in frustration — high school stadiums just aren’t as well (or evenly lit) as college or pro fields.

 That’s where the improved hardware starts to help.
-I shoot with a, with a attached.
+I shoot with a Canon R6 body, with a 70-200mm f/4.0 lens attached.
 That’s not an inexpensive rig — around $4,200 when I bought it.
 It’s a good midrange option that definitely gets the job done.
-But shooting at night, in harsh lighting, had led me to figure out how to swap out my $1,800 lens for , which would let me keep the faster shutter speeds (crucial for freezing the motion of sports photography) while using a lower ISO, which would get rid of a lot of the noise you’ll see in night shots.
+But shooting at night, in harsh lighting, had led me to figure out how to swap out my $1,800 lens for the f/2.8 model, which would let me keep the faster shutter speeds (crucial for freezing the motion of sports photography) while using a lower ISO, which would get rid of a lot of the noise you’ll see in night shots.
 That better lens, however, costs about $2,800.
 That’s about a 75% jump.

 But we can do a lot with software these days.
 For the previous two years, I used Adobe Lightroom to get things as good as I could.
 There was still a lot of noise in the photos, but they were usable.